What Do You Need to Report for Tax Purposes? Understand Occasional Income

 Tip for article

-When is it no longer an occasional income?
+When is income no longer considered occasional?

 • income from employment,

-• income from a business (trade, self-employed),
+• income from business activities (self-employment),

-• rental income (unless it is exceptional),
+• income from renting (unless it is entirely exceptional),

 Tip for article